-As we enter April, let’s check out the names of the 10 current favorites for the prestigious 2021 Ballon d’Or award.
+Check out the 10 current favorites for the 2021 Ballon d’Or as football’s biggest stars compete for the prestigious award.

 After the COVID-19 pandemic forced France Football to cancel the most prestigious individual award last year, football’s biggest stars enter 2021 more determined than ever to lay their hands on the Ballon d’Or.